 - 3 tbsp- coconut oil

-- Add melted coconut oil throw the shoot while the motor still running and blend until desired creamy consistency.
+Add melted coconut oil through the chute while the motor still running and blend until desired creamy consistency.

 It tastes truly luxurious and elevates my plain, everyday toast to an incredible height of sophistication.
 Can you imagine what it does to a croissant?
 I will let you figure it out on your own. 🙂